vegasword/OpenGLSceneViewer/README.md

 Simply load the solution from your IDE and build it.

 > **NOTE:** Visual Studio can fail to compile because the solution may have not been retargeted.

+## Bindings

+WASD to move the camera around.

+Space / Left Shift to move upwards / downwards.